In this article, we’ll pit DocuSign vs. Adobe Sign. We’ll analyze both platforms to answer a simple question: Which one is better?

-Besides Microsoft, Adobe Sign also has dozens of integrations to CRMs, HR software, and many more—including the Adobe software list.
-But accessing these integrations will only be possible through the most expensive Enterprise tier.
+Besides Microsoft, Adobe Sign has dozens of integrations to CRMs, HR software, and many more—including the Adobe software list.
+However, accessing these integrations will only be possible through the most expensive Enterprise tier.

-However, DocuSign offers not just dozens, but hundreds of native integrations with many partners—including Microsoft—and nearly any other integration that Adobe Sign supports, and then some.
+However, DocuSign offers not just dozens but hundreds of native integrations with many partners—including Microsoft—and nearly any other integration that Adobe Sign supports.
 These integrations are also available at lower price tiers than Adobe Sign.

-DocuSign not only gives you virtually all of the integrations that Adobe has to offer, but it also gives you hundreds more—at a lower price point.
+DocuSign gives you virtually all of the integrations that Adobe has to offer and hundreds more—at a lower price point.

 6. Customer support

-Both Adobe Sign and DocuSign offer multiple support options, but the support you need will depend on the plan you have.
+Adobe Sign and DocuSign offer multiple support options, but the support you need will depend on your plan.

-Adobe Sign offers 24/7 live chat support for all pricing tiers, which is great but not as effective as phone or email support, which are available only through its more expensive tiers.
+Adobe Sign offers 24/7 live chat support for all pricing tiers, which is great but not as effective as phone or email support, available only through its more expensive tiers.

 DocuSign offers more support options but at a slower pace.
 Besides the 24/7 live chat service, DocuSign also offers a ticketing-based service that will usually get responses within the first 24 hours.

-If you want more advanced support options, DocuSign also offers you the option to upgrade your support plan, giving you faster responses and a wider array of help options.
+If you want more advanced support options, DocuSign can upgrade your support plan, giving you faster responses and a wider array of help options.